theochem/horton/doc/download_and_install_mac.rst

     sudo port install py27-matplotlib
     sudo port install libxc

-LibInt2 cannot be installed with MacPorts yet and must be installed manually, as explained in the next section.
-The GNU compilers are in fact only used to compile Fortran code as the default C/C++ compiler on the Mac is ``clang``.
+LibInt2 is yet unavailable on MacPorts and must be installed manually, as explained in :ref:`manual-dependency-install`.
+The GNU compilers are only used to compile Fortran code as the default C/C++ compiler on the Mac is ``clang``.

+.. _manual-dependency-install:

 Installing dependencies manually
 --------------------------------